alephium/www/src/content/blog/Alephium-s-APS-Eliminating-EVM-Token-Approval-Risks-5407e7e70a33/index.md

 Although approvals play a crucial role in numerous decentralized applications on the EVM, they present critical risks for users:

-- <span id="b0b7">**There is room for unsafe choices:** This method leaves to the user’s discretion how much they will allow the smart contract to spend.
-The user can allow infinite spending, leaving an open door for his assets to be drained if an exploit compromises this smart contract.</span>
+- **There is room for unsafe choices:** This method leaves to the user’s discretion how much they will allow the smart contract to spend.
+The user can allow infinite spending, leaving an open door for his assets to be drained if an exploit compromises this smart contract.
-- <span id="a441">**Broken User Experience**: First, the user needs to send a transaction to approve an amount.
+- **Broken User Experience**: First, the user needs to send a transaction to approve an amount.
 And later, execute the transfer he wants.
-If the user only allows the amount spent in that particular transaction, the next time he interacts with this smart contract, all the steps will be necessary again.</span>
+If the user only allows the amount spent in that particular transaction, the next time he interacts with this smart contract, all the steps will be necessary again.

 ### Understanding Alephium’s Asset Permission System